MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-311.md

 ## Alternative reports

-There are multiple other options for analyzing your vendors.
-To learn more, go to
+There are several other ways to analyze your vendors.
+To learn more, go to:

 - [Power BI Purchasing app](../purchases-powerbi-app.md)
 - [Using data analysis to analyze vendors](../ad-hoc-analysis-purchasing.md)